 What if you’re really sad?
 Or depressed?

-Before I share my “tips” with you, please note that I’m not a health expert and if you or someone close to you is depressed (which is totally different from being sad), these won’t be the tips that will help you or them.
+Before I share my “tips” with you, please note that I’m not a mental health professional and if you or someone close to you is depressed (which is totally different from being sad), these won’t be the tips that will help you or them.

 I don’t think there’s any quick fix to recover from depression and to tell yourself or someone else to “keep their chin up” when going through depression will most likely do more harm than good.